PUCD2035-E-F15/class_notes/content/week_10/index.md

 “Here is one of the few effective keys to the design problem — the ability of the designer to recognize as many of the constraints as possible — his willingness and enthusiasm for working within these constraints.” – Charles Eames

+Proposal Research

 # Proposal Outline

 ## Introduction (100 words)
 Explanation of your proposed project.
 Written to an audience who doesn't know what the assignment is.
-Include brief description of the project, motivation for creating it, theme and tone, user takeaway.
+Include brief description of the project, motivation for creating it, theme and tone, user takeaway (think/feel).
+Creative Goals.

 Remember your audience is unfamiliar with this class and this assignment.
 Mention that you will be developing it as a web page, using p5, the narrative ill be in 3 (or more) pages with interaction on each page.

+## Learning Objectives

+## Technical Challenges

 ## Description/User Scenario (100 words)